 Trees for Absentees – Ahlam Bsharat

 A dreamy and sometimes philosophical novella narrated from the perspective of a teenage Palestinian girl who starts a part-time job in a hammam, washing women’s bodies and walking in the footsteps of her late grandmother who was the local corpse washer and washer of newborn babies.
-This is a lighthearted yet touching story about grief and about the mechanisms we create to cope with the loss of loved ones – be it a deceased granny or an imprisoned father.
-And a thoughtful reminder of how an indefinite prison sentence can leave a trauma on a family as deep as unexplained death, and how the imagination seeks to make sense of it all.
+This is a touching reflection on grief and the mechanisms we create to cope with the loss of loved ones – be it a deceased granny or an imprisoned father.
+And a thoughtful reminder of how an indefinite prison sentence can traumatise a family as deeply as unexplained death, and how we resort to the imagination in an effort to make sense of trauma.
+Perhaps it has an allegorical thread musing on trees (olive trees?) as a symbol of resistance and resilience in the face of efforts by occupying Israel to erase the memory and heritage of Palestine.

 Forthcoming from Neem Tree Press, spring 2019 (co-translation with Sue Copeland, from Arabic)